 - Specify the resource name in a JCL parameter.
-See "COLORMAP" on page 98, "COMSETUP" on page 98, "FORMDEF" on page 105, or "PAGEDEF" on page
+See "COLORMAP" on page 95, "COMSETUP" on page 96, "FORMDEF" on page 102, or "PAGEDEF" on page 109.

 - Specify the name DUMMY.

 - Specify no parameters.

-If you have specified the inline resource name in the FORMDEF, PAGEDEF, COLORMAP, or COMSETUP parameter, and your data set contains that inline resource, PSF uses the inline resource.
-If the name in the FORMDEF, PAGEDEF, COLORMAP, or COMSETUP parameter does not match the name of an inline resource, PSF uses the resource from the resource library that matches the name in the ICL.
+If you specified the inline resource name in the FORMDEF, PAGEDEF, COLORMAP, or COMSETUP parameter, and your data set contains that inline resource, PSF uses the inline resource.
+If the name in the FORMDEF, PAGEDEF,

+COLORMAP, or COMSETUP parameter does not match the name of an inline resource, PSF uses the resource from the resource library that matches the name in the JCL.

-If you have not specified the FORMDEF, PAGEDEF, COLORMAP, or COMSETUP parameter, and your data set contains inline resources, PSF uses the first inline resource (FORMDEF, PAGEDEF, COLORMAP, or COMSETUP) encountered in the data set.
+If you did not specify the FORMDEF, PAGEDEF, COLORMAP, or COMSETUP parameter, and your data set contains inline resources, PSF uses the first inline resource (FORMDEF, PAGEDEF, COLORMAP, or COMSETUP) encountered in the data set.